-Search Committee members should be strong, mature Christians who know the church, have solid ministry experience and are invested in the life of the church and able to work as a team.
-This is not a place to try and get someone involved.
-They should also be representative of the membership as a whole, with balance given to various services and the demographics of the memberships as well as the community in which The Lord has placed you.
+Search Committee members should have a strong, personal faith in Jesus Christ, be known to have a good history of participation in one or more parish ministries and be invested in the life of the church, and be known to be good team members.
+This is not a place to try and get someone newly involved.
+They should also be representative of the membership as a whole, with balance given to various services and demographics of the membership as well as the community in which The Lord has placed you.
 If you wish to include, say, youth, make sure it is a youth who meets those criteria.
 Other voices can and should be heard in the process, but the committee itself needs to be a solid team.